Owen-Nebeker/ytscripter1/README.md

 ## Steps
 1. Install the dependency if not already present:
    `pip install youtube-transcript-api requests --break-system-packages -q`
+2. Obtain an Anthopic API key from the link above, add credit to it.
+Format it in your .env as:
+   `ANTRHOPIC_API_KEY=xxxxxxxxxxxxx...`
-2. Run the script on the user's URL:
+4. Run the script on the user's URL:
-   `python3 yt2claude.py "<url>" --outdir /tmp`
+   `python3 yt2claude.py "<url>"`
-3. If it exits with an error, report the error message to the user directly — don't retry silently or invent a workaround.
+5. If it exits with an error, report the error message to the user directly — don't retry silently or invent a workaround.
 Common causes: captions disabled by uploader (no fix), or a network/access failure (tell the user this environment may not have access to fetch it, and they should try running the script locally instead).
-4. If it succeeds, read the resulting `.txt` file and use its contents to answer the user's questions about the video.
+6. If it succeeds, read the resulting `.txt` file and use its contents to answer the user's questions about the video.
-5. If the script reports the transcript is very long (its own output will say so), don't dump the whole raw transcript back into chat — summarize proactively and pull specific quotes only when the user asks about that part.
+7. If the script reports the transcript is very long (its own output will say so), don't dump the whole raw transcript back into chat — summarize proactively and pull specific quotes only when the user asks about that part.
-6. Note the "TRANSCRIPT SOURCE" line from the file: if it says "auto-generated" or "translated," mention that to the user once, since accuracy on names/technical terms is lower for those.
+8. Note the "TRANSCRIPT SOURCE" line from the file: if it says "auto-generated" or "translated," mention that to the user once, since accuracy on names/technical terms is lower for those.

+GENERAL NOTES:

+- ensure your .env is in the same folder as wherever you're running your script from.
+- run the script in the terminal. make sure to navigate to the folder your using within the terminal before running the script.